 In this example, the writing on the pill board was created on a computer and printed out.

 In this example, the board itself is a white erase board with a cork border.
-You might have a white board or a cork board handy.
+You might have a whiteboard or a corkboard handy.
 Or, you might find it simpler to use a piece of poster or foam board instead.

-1. Name and date
+1. Label Pill Box with Name and Date

 Take a piece of paper and write the person’s name and the date this board was created at the top.